Islamic State faces imminent Raqqa defeat, Syrian YPG says

 Civilians have been making perilous journeys to escape Islamic State-held areas as SDF forces advance.
 The SDF says it helps transport them away from the fighting after they flee.

-The offensive to drive Islamic State out of Raqqa, its de facto Syrian capital which it seized in 2014, has long outlasted initial predictions by SDF officials who said ahead of a final assault in June that it could take just weeks.
+The offensive to drive Islamic State out of Raqqa, its de facto Syrian capital which it seized in 2014, has long outlasted initial predictions by SDF officials who said ahead of an assault in June that it could take just weeks.

 (Reporting by Lisa Barrington and Tom Perry in Beirut; Editing by Robert Birsel and Adrian Croft)